Types of Bonds in India: Understanding Your Options Before You Invest

 Government Bonds

 The central or state governments issue government bonds to raise funds for various purposes.
 These could be liquidity crises or infrastructure development.
-These bonds are regarded relatively safe investments as the government backs them.
+These bonds are regarded as relatively safe investments as the government backs them.

 Examples of government bonds in India are sovereign gold bonds, inflation-indexed bonds, and GOI savings bonds.